-In the early 19th century, Houston turned 3,000 acres of farmland in Northwest Philly into Chestnut Hill, Mount Airy, Roxborough, and Andorra.
-As president of the Pennsylvania Railroad, he built everything needed to make fellow industrialists feel at home in Chestnut Hill: an Episcopal church, a hotel (now Chestnut Hill Academy), a cricket club, and large formidable homes of Wissahickon schist.
-More importantly, he brought the Philadelphia Railroad (now SEPTA) to their front door in 1854, creating an easy commute into the city.
+Houston began to develop Northwest Philadelphia in the 1800s.
+He built everything needed to make fellow industrialists feel at home in Chestnut Hill: an Episcopal church, a hotel (now Chestnut Hill Academy), a cricket club, and large formidable homes of Wissahickon schist.
+More importantly, he helped bring the Philadelphia, Germantown and Chestnut Hill Railroad to their front door, creating an easy commute to and from the city.

 Woodward carved the land for his French Village out of the remaining Houston estate which bordered what is now West Mount Airy.
 The major departure from homes commissioned by Houston was that Woodward sought to replicate the French Normandy style popular with some American designers at the time.
 The result is a rural village within Philadelphia’s city limits, hidden behind homes built at a later date along McCallum Street and Allens Lane.